Learn concrete vibration: how to vibrate and consolidate concrete

 (or skip ahead and watch the FREE video course)

-External vibrators are electric or pneumatic concrete vibrators that mount to the exterior side of form work and cover a large area, and usually you can space them 6’ apart.
+In concrete vibration, external vibrators are electric or pneumatic concrete vibrators that mount to the exterior side of form work and cover a large area, and usually you can space them 6’ apart.
 The use for external vibrators include floor to ceiling walls, beam, and one-sided blind walls.
 However, SCC is being used more and more each day for heavily congested areas, blind side walls, floor to

 ceiling walls and hard to get to areas thus eliminating the use of external form vibration in these applications.
 Should you decide to use a form vibrator: if you have a pour and you are using both an internal and external vibrator, you shouldn’t use both at the same time.
 When running the external vibrators, watch from above and be sure to run the vibrator long enough- watch for the air bubbles to escape.
 Run the vibrator long enough until there’s no more air bubbles releasing from the surface.